-- Email [email protected] and let us know class hours are ready for review by the CSC.
-The Registrar's Office and the CSC have access to the collaborative spreadsheet, so there is no need to email an attachment.
+- Email Amanda Turner and let us know class hours are ready for review by the CSC.
+The Registrar's Office and the CSC have access to the collaborative spreadsheet, there is no need to email an attachment.

 The CSC may contact you for clarification or to request adjustments to your proposed schedule.